vmware-archive/big-green-button-demo/README.md

 4. Deploy the pipeline using fly.
 For example: `fly -t wings set-pipeline -p big-green-button -c pipeline.yml --load-vars-from pipeline-params.yml`
 5. Unpause the new pipeline.
 For example: `fly -t wings unpause-pipeline -p big-green-button`
 6. Wait for the pipeline to execute through completely.
 This will deploy the app to pre-production.
 You can confirm this by hitting the pre-production URL.
-7. Push the pre-production application into production by manually executing the "job-www-prod" job in Concourse.
-This is the same job that will be triggered when physically pressing the green button.
+7. Connect the green button hardware to a Mac laptop via its USB cable.
+8. Build and run the controller application as described below to connect to the button.
-8. Commit a change to the web app (www directory).
-For example, you can switch the background color in app.component.html.
+9. Commit a visually distinct change to the web app (www directory).
+For example, you can switch the map background between "roadmap" and "satellite" in map.component.html or switch the app background color in app.component.html.
+There are comments in each of those files indicating what should change.
-9. After the pipeline has deployed to UAT, press the button to do the blue/green switch!
+10. After the pipeline has deployed to UAT, press the button to do the blue/green switch!

 ## Architecture